Sandy MacPherson: During the Second World War

-After the war
+Post-war

-In the early 1950s, he was best known for his regular programme of light-religious music 'The Chapel in the Valley'.
+In the early 1950s, he was best known for his regular programme of light-religious music, The Chapel in the Valley.
 MacPherson introduced the programme, whilst "Mr Drewett" played the organ.
 "Mr Drewett" was actually Charles Drewett Smart, another theatre organist from the early days.
 MacPherson also had a request programme running at the same time which concentrated on slightly lighter music and was very popular with the older generation.
 After the war, MacPherson also periodically gave recitals on parish church organs in England and Wales.
-He retired from the position of BBC Theatre Organist in 1963 and the BBC sold the 5-manual 27-rank Moller organ, it being assumed that the days of theatre-organ music were over, with audience numbers for this genre fast declining.
+He retired from the position of BBC Theatre Organist in 1963, and the BBC sold the 5-manual 27-rank Moller organ, it being assumed that the days of theatre organ music were over, with audience numbers for this genre fast declining.
 The instrument is now installed in the Pasadena Civic Auditorium, having spent periods in Hilversum, Holland, and in a pizza parlour in San Diego, California, US.
 After retirement, MacPherson continued to broadcast from time to time, usually on the 4-manual 16-rank Wurlitzer in the Gaumont State Cinema, Kilburn, North London.

 His biography, Sandy Presents, was published in 1950.
-He was the subject of This Is Your Life in November 1961 when he was surprised by Eamonn Andrews.
+He was the subject of This Is Your Life in November 1961, when he was surprised by Eamonn Andrews.